|

 not in the bulge, but within the 2 1/2" base diameter.
 These

-lamps generate a considerable amount of heat, and the combination
+lamps generate a considerable amount of heat and the flame

 spreader not up into the bulge often results in the chimney